 Healthy right-handed participants ages 18-40 are needed to participate in a one-day research study at the Center for Motion Studies and Kirby Imaging Center at the Kennedy Krieger Institute.
 The study will use functional magnetic resonance imaging (fMRI) to investigate how various incentives can influence decision making and performance of skilled tasks.
 The study lasts between two and three hours.
 Participants will practice a variety of skilled tasks on a computer and then perform the tasks in the fMRI scanner.
-They will receive a nominal show-up fee of $50.
+We will provide a nominal show-up fee of $50.
+Valet parking is available.

 - You are left-handed

-- You have metal in your body (metal dental work—mouth retainers, tooth fillings, braces, etc.—is fine)
+- You have metal in your body (mouth retainers, tooth fillings, and braces are fine)

 - You are pregnant